vsr10c/KBs/README.md

 # KBs
-Contains all the KB files I finde useful.
+Contains all the KB files I find useful.